billiegoose/nde/README.md

 Most of my work currently focuses on the git integration and file browser component.

 Milestone reached!
 The IDE can be used to edit itself!

-## Next steps:
-- [ ] Support running off hosted Github Pages without having to "install" first
-- [ ] Build in a Getting Started or walkthrough tutorial
-- [ ] Move state into a Redux store
-  - [ ] Add state serialization
-  - [ ] Perfect hot module reloading
-- [ ] Add a menu item to view the file diff with Monaco
-- [ ] Add a UI for signing in with Github and creating an OpenPGP key
-- [ ] Finish filesystem wrapper to enable file watching
-- [ ] Trigger Hot Module reload on file save